vinburns/odin-recipes/README.md

-This is the fist project in the Foundations course for Odin Project.
+This is the first project in the Foundations course for Odin Project.
-I will be showcasing what I've learn so far.
-Focusing on the basics of HTML and Git commands.
+I will be showcasing what I've learned so far, focusing on the basics of HTML and Git commands.